quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	![upload MATLAB packages](./images/matlab_pkg_upload.png){width=600}

- 7. Assign a tag to your project by clicking on the `add tag` icon and typing in a release tag such as `1.0`.
+ 7. Assign a tag to the project by clicking on the `add tag` icon and typing in a release tag such as `1.0`.
 Click on `Deploy` on the top right to open the deployment dialog:

 	![create a release tag](./images/matlab_deployment_tag.png){width=600}

- 8. In the deployment dialog, choose the release tag you'd like to deploy and ensure the environment variables are set correctly.
+ 8. In the deployment dialog, choose the release tag and ensure the environment variables are set correctly.
 In the `Deployment Settings`, choose `Service` for the deployment type, give at least 2 CPUs and sufficient memory (~4GB for the default template), and click on `Deploy`:

  	![deploy the model](./images/matlab_deployment_dialog.png){width=600}

 ### Testing the MATLAB function

-By the end of the preceding section, you should have a working MATLAB transformation in your pipeline.
-In this section, we will deploy a simple service to generate test data for the transformation.
-In production, data from sensors or the output of another node will replace this service.
+This section describes the steps to test the MATLAB function by deploying a service to generate test data.
+In production environments, data from sensors or the output of another function or simulation takes the place of this service.

  1. Click on the `Code Samples` on the left navigation, select `Python` under languages, and `Source` under the pipeline stage.
-Then type `starter` in the search box to filter the starter project for a simple data source.
+Then type `starter` in the search box to filter the starter project for a data source.
 Follow the steps described in the previous section to create a project named `2D Vector Source` based on this template by clicking on `Preview code` followed by `Edit code`:

 	![create project from starter template](./images/starter_source.png){width=600}